zzolo/zzolo.github.com/pages/cv.md

   2015 - present, remote for New York City, USA
 </div>

-Part of the DataNews team, we worked independently and with other staff in the newsroom to enhance audio and digital pieces with data analysis, visuals, and interactive experiences.
+Part of the DataNews team, we work independently and with other staff in the newsroom to enhance audio and digital pieces with data analysis, visuals, and interactive experiences.

 * Working with reporters to request, parse, and analyze data relevant to stories.
 * Collaborating with our team to create visual pieces and stories.